lukasmalkmus/tankerkoenig_exporter/README.md

 ```

 The first step is to grab an API key from the [Tankerkoenig site](https://creativecommons.tankerkoenig.de/#usage).
-Then grab the IDs of the gas stations you want to track.
-You can use the
-Tankerkoenig Demo site for this.
-The next step is to set the correct flags while running the exporter.
+You then need to [find out your latitude and langitude](http://www.latlong.net).
-Use the `-api.key` flag to provide your API key and pass your geographical
+Use the `-api.key` flag to provide your API key and pass your geographical position
-position with the `-api.lat` and `-api.lng` flags.
+with the `-api.lat` and `-api.lng` flags.

 **Important:** The exporter runs a background scraper to retrieve data from the
 Tankerkoenig API.
 If you want to scrape the API more often, use the